Screen Production Department Skills (L7, 30 ECTS)

 Limerick School of Art & Design has developed this programme in partnership with Screen Skills Ireland and Film in Limerick ensuring it is at the forefront of industry needs.

-This programme will commence part-time in January 2021
+This programme will commence part-time in September 2021 and run until December 2021

 What will the time commitment be?